DaisioSK/FAQ-Chatbot/README.md

-# FAQ Chatbot
+# Carro FAQ Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot initially built for Carro, the online used car dealership, to enhance customer experience.
+A Retrieval-Augmented Generation (RAG) chatbot built for Carro, the online used car dealership, to enhance customer experience.
 The chatbot answers user questions based on an official FAQ document and, for real-time queries, integrates internet search APIs to provide up-to-date information.

 ---